esteban-cz/Quick-Git/README.md

-# quick-commit README
+# quick-git README

-This is the README for your extension "quick-commit".
+This is the README for your extension "quick-git".
 After writing up a brief description, we recommend including the following sections.

 ## Features